Frequently Asked Questions

 What is your change or cancellation policy?

-For all other tours, if you cancel your reservation with 60 days or more advance notice, you can apply all payments made to another Taste Vacation in the same calendar year or the year following.
-If you cancel with fewer than 60 days advance notice you forfeit all payments made.
-For private and custom tours, you must cancel with 90 days notice to be able to transfer your payments.
+If you cancel your reservation with 90 days or more advance notice (60 days in 2022), you can apply all payments made to another Taste Vacation in the same calendar year or the year following.
+If you cancel with fewer than 90 days advance notice you forfeit all payments made.
 This is one of the more lenient cancellation policies in the industry because if you give us enough notice and can travel at a later date, you do not lose any money at all.
 We strongly recommend you purchase travel insurance that covers your tour payment and airfare; if you choose not to purchase travel insurance, you are taking the risk upon yourself.
-We reserve the right to cancel a tour, but in this case, you will receive a full refund.

 - An Important Note About Private Tours and Minimum Numbers: